More Interpreted Languages: Tcl, Lua, JavaScript, Io

 Python has both functions and methods.
 Ruby only has methods: functions defined at the top level are in fact methods on a special main object.
 Perl subroutines can be invoked with a function syntax or a method syntax.

-function declaration
+define function

-How to declare a function.
+How to define a function.

-function invocation
+invoke function

 How to invoke a function.

-missing argument value
+missing argument behavior

 If a function is invoked with more arguments than are declared, how the function can access them.

-default value
+default argument

 How to declare a default value for an argument.